 The North Pole

-The North Pole is actually in an area that is completely covered in water with no land, though it is covered in both seasonal and more permanent sea ice, which is why there have been many expeditions there on foot, by car and by sled.
+The North Pole is actually in an area that is completely covered in water with no land.
+It is however, covered in both seasonal and more permanent sea ice, which is why there have been many expeditions there on foot, by car and by sled.
 As the North Pole isn’t land, and so is not a country or territory in its own right, the waters surrounding it have the same rules as other waters.
-Nations get claim on 200nm from their coast, as the rest is international waters, the high seas!
-As the North Pole is more than 200nm from land no one owns, question answered!
+Nations get claim on resources 200 nm from their coast, and the rest is international waters- the high seas!
+As the North Pole is more than 200 nm from land anyone owns, the question is answered, no one owns it!
 Well, yes but no. Technically this is the case, and it does say in international law that no one can own the North Pole but that hasn’t stopped some people trying to own it…

 Why does everyone want it?

 Whether talking about claimed economic zones of ocean off the coast of land-land or ice-land, why does anyone care?
 Is an extra bit of water really that important to a nation?
 Well, often yes, and there’s two reasons why: money and looking cool.

 Let’s start with money.
 Getting to claim rights over a larger bit of ocean means access to more resources.
 This means more fishing, and mining, but crucially it means access to massive untapped oil reserves (potentially 22% of the worlds untapped oil) which could mean big money for the country who has ownership of it.
 As oil is a finite resource, it’s value will go up when there is less in the places we are currently digging for it, so though it might make some money now, it will probably be worth lots more in the future when it is ‘rarer’.